-Tradition of adoring oneself with jewellery is 5000 years old in India.
-Indian women and jewellery have always formed a great combination.
+The tradition of adorning oneself with jewelry is 5000 years old in India.
+Indian women and jewelry have always formed a great combination.
 The tradition is still alive and time has made it only more vigorous than earlier.
 The art of making beautiful ornaments, with delicacy and acumen, has been developed throughout the historical times.
 Rulers and feudal lords gave patronage to art and artists, to develop the same to optimum.
-There is jewellery for almost all the body parts, including neck, ear, nose, arms, ankles, fingers, waist, hair parting, etc.
+There is jewelry for almost all the body parts, including neck, ear, nose, arms, ankles, fingers, waist, hair parting, etc.

-In India, jewellery is designed to match with the attire.
-The theme of its design as well as the colour of the jewellery is taken into consideration while adoring.
-To make jewellery more attractive, it is topped by diamonds and various types of gems.
-Traditionally, Indian jewellery has been made of heavy and voluminous gold pieces, but recently jewellery made of silver, platinum and other metals has become quite popular among people.
-The popularity of jewellery made of stone, encrusted on metal, has grown more recently.
+In India, jewelry is designed to match with the attire.
+The theme of its design, as well as the color of the jewelry, is taken into consideration while adoring.
+To make jewelry more attractive, it is topped by diamonds and various types of gems.
+Traditionally, Indian jewelry has been made of heavy and voluminous gold pieces, but recently jewelry made of silver, platinum and other metals has become quite popular among people.
+The popularity of jewelry made of stone, encrusted on metal, has grown more recently.

-An Indian bride is deemed incomplete without her sixteen adornments and jewellery forms an essential part of these adornments.
+An Indian bride is deemed incomplete without her sixteen adornments and jewelry forms an essential part of these adornments.
 On the main wedding day, every bride is expected to look her best.
-To achieve this goal, the bride pays special attention towards her wedding attire, jewellery, accessories, makeup and hair style.
-There are a number of items in the jewellery which cover, almost all the vital parts of the body.
-These items are specially prepared to compliment the bridal dress.
+To achieve this goal, the bride pays special attention towards her wedding attire, jewelry, accessories, makeup, and hairstyle.
+There are a number of items in the jewelry which cover, almost all the vital parts of the body.
+These items are specially prepared to complement the bridal dress.

-The bridal jewellery consists of the following items.
+The bridal jewelry consists of the following items.
 Maangtika, Necklace, Ear Rings, Nose Ring, Bangles, Arm Bands, Rings, Waist Band, and Anklets and Toe Rings.

-The jewellery which is not in mainstream production and of which the mode of production is no longer popular is known by the name of ‘Antique Jewellery.’
+The jewelry which is not in mainstream production and of which the mode of production is no longer popular is known by the name of ‘Antique Jewellery.’

-This kind of jewellery has dull and rough look, combined with an old world-world charm, and this serves as the major USP of such jewellery.
+This kind of jewelry has a dull and rough look, combined with an old world-world charm, and this serves as the major USP of such jewelry.
 It takes you back to yore era, by its unfinished and dull looks.
-The jewellery pieces in antique jewellery usually belong to a particular period of history, when its popularity was at its peak.
+The jewelry pieces in antique jewelry usually belong to a particular period of history, when its popularity was at its peak.

-Custom jewellery is personalized jewellery, which a customer gets her made on her interest and fancy.
-This happens particularly in cases where readymade jewellery does not match the taste of person.
+Custom jewelry is personalized jewelry, which a customer gets her made on her interest and fancy.
+This happens particularly in cases where readymade jewelry does not match the taste of the person.

-Custom jewellery gives total freedom to customer about the specifics.
+Custom jewelry gives total freedom to the customer about the specifics.
 She can ask for various personal touches and get everything made as per her ideas.
-In fact, it gives ample space for personal choice and taste to customer, which is not available in case of readymade jewellery.
+In fact, it gives ample space for personal choice and taste to the customer, which is not available in case of readymade jewelry.

 Handcrafted from copper and brass the unique Creative Designs copper product range has been inspired by the sights and sounds of Ancient India.
 In buying these products, you are contributing to the continuation of one of India’s most traditional art forms.

-Fashion jewellery is also called costume jewellery, mainly for the reason that it is not made of precious metals and stones, rather lighter and cheaper material are used.
-Fashion jewellery is trend-conscious and keeps on changing as per changing needs.
+Fashion jewelry is also called costume jewelry, mainly for the reason that it is not made of precious metals and stones, rather lighter and cheaper material is used.
+Fashion jewelry is trend-conscious and keeps on changing as per changing needs.

-For those who are open to experimentation with new and unusual designs, shapes and colours, costume jewellery offers plethora of choices.
-Rather than using precious ingredients, like gold, silver, platinum and white gold, fashion jewellery designers use cheap products, like jute, leather, peppier mache, bakelite plastic, wood, bone, stone, oxidized metal, horn, lac, terracotta, etc.
+For those who are open to experimentation with new and unusual designs, shapes and colors, costume jewelry offers a plethora of choices.
+Rather than using precious ingredients, like gold, silver, platinum and white gold, fashion jewelry designers use cheap products, like jute, leather, peppier mache, bakelite plastic, wood, bone, stone, oxidized metal, horn, lac, terracotta, etc.

 India’s history of filigree work goes back to early centuries.
 Indian filigree work is unique in its genre and aesthetics.
-It is immensely inspired by Greek filigree work, the same style and old charm has been kept intact till now, by Indian artisans.
-Filigree jewellery is mainly popular in Orissa and Andhra Pradesh.
+It is immensely inspired by Greek filigree work, the same style, and old charm has been kept intact till now, by Indian artisans.
+Filigree jewelry is mainly popular in Orissa and Andhra Pradesh.

 Gold is a metal that lures many.
 It gives the security against any financial crisis, because of its easy liquidity, and is also used by women for adorning themselves.
 Traditionally, gold has been considered auspicious among Hindus and is regarded to be symbolic of Lakshmi, the Goddess of Wealth.

-Gold is symbol of perfection, immortality and prosperity; it is the substance that myths and legends are made of.
-It is a favourite for making jewellery, for the reason that it is anti-rust and has an everlasting shine.
+Gold is a symbol of perfection, immortality, and prosperity; it is the substance that myths and legends are made of.
+It is a favorite for making jewelry, for the reason that it is anti-rust and has an everlasting shine.

-Talking about jewellery manufacturing in India is as good as talking about handmade jewellery in India.
-A major chunk of jewellery in the country is made by independent craftsmen.
+Talking about jewelry manufacturing in India is as good as talking about handmade jewelry in India.
+A major chunk of jewelry in the country is made by independent craftsmen.

-Traditionally also, a significant part of jewellery manufacturing has been handmade jewellery.
+Traditionally also, a significant part of jewelry manufacturing has been handmade jewelry.
 Big and feudal families used to have their personal jewelers, who would entertain their demand.
 These jewelers were expected to design ornaments, keeping in mind the individual needs and desires of customers.

-Jewellery that is made from the tusk of an elephant is called ivory jewellery.
-Importance of ivory jewellery can be guessed from the fact that in Gujarat, the bride receives an ivory bangle from her family just before marriage as jewellery.
+Jewelry that is made from the tusk of an elephant is called ivory jewelry.
+Importance of ivory jewelry can be guessed from the fact that in Gujarat, the bride receives an ivory bangle from her family just before marriage as jewelry.

-During marriage ceremony wearing of ivory bangles is must for bride in some regions of the country.
-For example, in Rajasthan also, ivory bangles form a part of bridal jewellery.
-Other than bangles, ivory pendant that is attached to a necklace or earring is quite popular in India.
+During marriage ceremony wearing of ivory, bangles are must for the bride in some regions of the country.
+For example, in Rajasthan also, ivory bangles form a part of bridal jewelry.
+Other than bangles, an ivory pendant that is attached to a necklace or earring is quite popular in India.

 Jadau Jewellery forms one of the major examples of high skilled craftsmanship that was brought into India by Mughals.
 Historically speaking, the tradition of Jadau work has been in practice in the states of Rajasthan and Gujarat since the Mughal era.

-Jadau jewellery is also called engraved jewellery and is unique and a kind in itself.
-Considered to be a traditional jewellery of India, it is used in many traditional and auspicious occasions, like marriages and festival celebrations.
+Jadau jewelry is also called engraved jewelry and is unique and a kind in itself.
+Considered to be a traditional jewelry of India, it is used in many traditional and auspicious occasions, like marriages and festival celebrations.

 Today, Kundankari is known the world over, with Rajasthan serving as its epicenter.
-Kundankari is basically done on gold and silver jewellery.
-The beauty of kundan work lies in the precise setting of stones into kundan and the overall look of the ornament.
+Kundankari is basically done on gold and silver jewelry.
+The beauty of Kundan work lies in the precise setting of stones into kundan and the overall look of the ornament.

-Lac jewellery, also known as lacquer jewellery, originated in Rajasthan and has gained considerable popularity in India today.
-Lac jewellery is available in versatile designs, which add to its beauty.
-Among the various items in lac jewellery, the bangles need a special mention.
+Lac jewelry, also known as lacquer jewelry, originated in Rajasthan and has gained considerable popularity in India today.
+Lac jewelry is available in versatile designs, which add to its beauty.
+Among the various items in lac jewelry, the bangles need a special mention.

-Bangles made of Lac are of bright colour and glass work done on them makes them more attractive.
+Bangles made of Lac are of bright color and glass work done on them makes them more attractive.
 Rajasthani people believe that lac bangles bring good omen to those who wear them.
-They are very popular in Rajasthan and lately are being made in other parts of country too.
+They are very popular in Rajasthan and lately are being made in other parts of the country too.

-In Meenakari jewellery, precious stones are set and then enameled with gold.
+In Meenakari jewelry, precious stones are set and then enameled with gold.
 Historically speaking, the art was introduced to Rajasthan artisans by Raja Mansingh of Amer.
-He invited Lahore-based skilled artisans to his kingdom, and their intermingling with the locals craftsmen resulted in an amalgam, which came to be known as Meenakari.
+He invited Lahore-based skilled artisans to his kingdom, and their intermingling with the local’s craftsmen resulted in an amalgam, which came to be known as Meenakari.

 Meenakari is also a team work, where specialization of skill is of paramount importance.
-As it is generally done on the reverse side of kundan jewellery, meenakar has to work with goldsmith, engraver or ghaaria, designer or chitteria as well as jadiya.
+As it is generally done on the reverse side of kundan jewelry, meenakari has to work with Goldsmith, engraver or ghaaria, designer or chitteria as well as jadiya.

-In Navratna jewellery, nine auspicious stones are used in a single ornament.
+In Navratna jewelry, nine auspicious stones are used in a single ornament.
 The belief behind this is that the nine stones together ensure well being of the person who wears it.
-In India, Navratna jewellery has been given major importance, because of its astrological significance as well as its innate charm.
+In India, Navratna jewelry has been given major importance, because of its astrological significance as well as its innate charm.

 The nine stones used in the jewellery diamond, ruby, emerald, coral, pearl, sapphire, garnet, topaz, and cat’s eye.
 As it is believed in astrology, each planet watches over one of the nine gems and offer power.